mijuanmontalvo/GoldenBites/README.md

 To develop this project, I have carried out a short investigation on the different data models (database) and which is the best option for this application, in the following link you can see details of this research [Personal learning objetives](https://github.com/mijuanmontalvo/GoldenBites/wiki/PERSONAL-LEARNING-OBJETIVES)

+##  Task list

+To develop this project, a task list was created in a {github project](https://github.com/users/mijuanmontalvo/projects/10/views/1)